In the Law of God, there are explicit prohibitions on incestuous relationships, for instance:

 Firstly, notice that all of the above instances took place before the Law concerning incest was given.
 God didn't give the laws concerning incest when the population of the planet was smaller, because there was a smaller pool of people to marry - or in Adam and Eve's children's case - no pool beyond siblings whatsoever.

 In the early days of mankind, when peoples' genetic code was nearer to the original, perfect code given to Adam, this would not have manifested the same birth defects that incest results in today.
-The reason birth defects result from incest today is that closely-related parents are likely to be carriers of the same disease-causing recessive alleles - corruptions that early humans wouldn't have been as likely to have.
+The reason birth defects result from incest today is that closely related parents are likely to be carriers of the same disease-causing recessive alleles - corruptions that early humans wouldn't have been as likely to have.
 In a normal relationship though, at least one parent would have a dominant, healthy allele to override the recessive, disease-causing allele.
 With two diseased recessive alleles, the child will definitely have the disorder.

 So, the first reason that this is not a contradiction is because God had not yet told most of those in question not to do it, and had created a situation in which it was not immediately detrimental to someone's health.
-These days, it's normal for us to wince at incest, because the only reality we know is where it is taboo, prohibited, and dangerous.
+These days, it is normal for us to wince at incest, because the only reality we know is where it is taboo, prohibited, and dangerous.
 That wasn't always the case.

 Secondly, an account of someone doing something in the Bible is not an endorsement of that behavior - no matter who the character in question is - save Jesus Christ - which should be common sense.
 The inclusion of what Lot did, for instance, as somehow being an endorsement of incest, is just dishonest, and ridiculous.